ietf-wg-masque/draft-ietf-masque-connect-ip/draft-age-masque-connect-ip.md

 ### ADDRESS_ASSIGN Capsule

-The ADDRESS_ASSIGN capsule allows an endpoint to inform its peer that it has assigned an IP address to it.
+The ADDRESS_ASSIGN capsule allows an endpoint to inform its peer that it has assigned an IP address or prefix to it.
 The ADDRESS_ASSIGN capsule allows assigning a prefix which can contain multiple addresses.
 Any of these addresses can be used as the source address on IP packets originated by the receiver of this capsule.
 This capsule uses a Capsule Type of 0xfff100.
 Its value uses the